shrh18/Big-Data-News-Recommender/README.md

 - Filtered News Topic

-This topic holds news articles that have been filtered to remove news without or with duplicate title, description, URL or content.
+This topic holds news articles that have been filtered to remove news without or with duplicate titles, descriptions, URLs, or content.

 <!--This is a message from this topic.
 ![alt text](resources/filtered-news-topic-message-field.png) -->